eebyak/OUG/docs/index.md

 - **Architectural Decisions** — the specific choices made for the OUG;
   - the OUG follows an architecture that is a specific implementation.
 It will adhere to some patterns but not all.
 It therefore has a signature that describes how well these patterns are implemented — like software architectures, not all patterns are used all the time.
 They are carefully chosen for a purpose and composed.
-  - *Architectural Decisions are documented and reasoned through in the book.
-This repository documents their result — the Implementing Documents below — not the decision process itself.*
+  - *Founding Commitments, Bologna Principles, Dialogue-Derived Principles, the Pattern Catalogue, and Architectural Decisions are all documented and reasoned through in the book.
+This repository documents their result — the Implementing Documents below, organised into the seven domains chapter 17 describes — not the derivation or decision process itself.*

 - **Implementing Documents** — the statutes, frameworks, regulations, and operating models that make those choices concrete.
 This repository is designated for their collection, which can be very extensive.
 The main reasoning behind the architectural design can be found in the book.